parthenocissus/krcdnc/content/projects/small-data.md

       caption: "Designer – Author or Universal Soldier Conference @ Ostavinska galerija, Belgrade, Serbia, 2017."
     - size: "800x533"
       caption: "Designer – Author or Universal Soldier Conference @ Ostavinska galerija, Belgrade, Serbia, 2017."
-lead: "Small Data is a live exercise in manual small data analysis, created in contrast to automatic big data analysis."
+lead: "Small Data is a live performance, an exercise in manual small data analysis, created in contrast to automatic big data analysis.
+Conceptualized by <a href='https://fmk.singidunum.ac.rs/profesori/isidora-nikolic/' target='_blank'>Isidora Nikolić</a>, <a href='https://fmk.singidunum.ac.rs/profesori/borut-vild/' target='_blank'>Borut Vild</a>, <a href='http://www.scen.uns.ac.rs/?page_id=6681' target='_blank'>Mia David</a>, and me, it was performed at <a href='https://re-publica.com/en/session/physical-data-visualisation-experience-design' target='_blank'>re:publika</a> (MOMus, Thessaloniki) and the <a href='http://vojnik.net/2017/' target='_blank'>Soldier Design Conference</a> (Ostavinska Gallery, Belgrade)."

-The workshop was structured through a series of questions, such as: If the people of old Nazca drew monkeys and whales, what are we drawing for ours gods (i.e. ourselves)?

-What are these modern geoglyphs telling us about our urban environments and dataspaces we inhabit?

-What are the tactics (in <a href="https://monoskop.org/images/2/2a/De_Certeau_Michel_The_Practice_of_Everyday_Life.pdf" target="_blank">De Certeau’s terms</a>) we can employ as creative individuals living within huge technological systems?
-And what is the aesthetics of these tactics? <mark>&#9632;</mark>
+What kind of a designer, artist or maker are you?
+Where do you position yourself on these scales: author—universal soldier; avantguarde—postmodern; idealist—realist; monochrome—colorful; hand—computer; words—images; team—solo; etc?

+These dichotomies were presented as visual axis on five wall-sized <a href='https://datavizcatalogue.com/methods/scatterplot.html' target='_blank'>scatterplots</a>.
+Visitors were given five sticky black dot, one for each chart.
+They could position themselves by pasting dots on charts.
+After that, we made a statistical analysis.
+And a party.

+The idea behind the project was to return the understanding of data to the hands of ordinary people, who are not data scientists.
+Instead of Big Data mystification, we offered Small Data tangibility.

+This approach was inspired by manual and intimate dataviz projects, such as <a href='https://lithub.com/small-data-is-the-new-big-data/' target='_blank'><span class='italic-style'>Dear Data</span></a> by Giorgia Lupi and Stefani Posavec.

+Small Data was installed and performed at MOMus, Thessaloniki, Greece, within Berlin-based GmbH’s <a href='https://re-publica.com/en/session/physical-data-visualisation-experience-design' target='_blank'>re:publika</a> Internet and Digital Society Conference, and at Ostavinska Gallery, Belgrade, Serbia, within the <a href='http://vojnik.net/2017/' target='_blank'>(Graphic) Designer – Author or Universal Soldier</a> Conference. <mark>&#9632;</mark>